 West Suffolk

 § This page gives an overview of the West Suffolk local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ West Suffolk covers a broad swathe of the county, combining historic towns, chalk hills, and wide expanses of countryside.
 Bury St Edmunds, the main centre, is famed for its cathedral, abbey ruins, Georgian architecture, and cultural venues, offering a rich historic core.
 Newmarket, straddling the boundary with Cambridgeshire, is world-famous as the home of British horse racing, with its racecourses, training grounds, and equestrian heritage.
 Haverhill adds a modern, growing town to the mix, while smaller towns like Mildenhall and Brandon are surrounded by the heathlands and woodlands of The Brecks, an area of unique sandy soils and rare wildlife.
 The River Lark, River Kennet, and patches of rolling farmland create a varied geography, while villages dotted with medieval churches and timber-framed houses add rural charm.
 West Suffolk combines heritage, sporting tradition, and natural landscapes into a diverse district.

-The administrative boundary of West Suffolk can be viewed on OpenStreetMap: District Boundary of West Suffolk.
+The administrative boundary of West Suffolk can also be viewed on OpenStreetMap: District Boundary of West Suffolk.

 Key Facts about West Suffolk